brocoo/BRSunTracker/README.md

 ## How does it work?

-Here is a diagram explaining roughly the process of computing the sun 2D screen coordinates in BRSunTracker.
+A diagram explaining roughly the process of computing the sun 2D screen coordinates in BRSunTracker is shown below.
 All of this happens inside the `BRSunTracker` class.
 The gyroscope orientation data is currently sampled 60 times per second, the sun spherical coordinates are computed every minute or when the GPS location gets updated.